Peace and Quiet Prevail...at Coastal Delaware's Lesser Known Beaches

 From the “nation’s summer capital” of Rehoboth Beach to the historic charm of Lewes and the “quiet resorts” of Bethany Beach and Fenwick Island, the First State excels in offering residents and visitors alike an eclectic choice of fun, relaxing, and even exciting coastal resorts.

 But where do you go if you want to enjoy some solitude and some “me time,” far away from the hustle and bustle of the main beach resorts in Delaware and neighboring Maryland?

-First, you can go to the main beaches during the “off-season,” when things are typically quieter and you'll likely have no trouble finding a secluded spot all to yourself.
+First, you can go to Delaware's main beaches during the “off-season,” when things are typically quieter and you'll likely have no trouble finding a secluded spot all to yourself.

 Or thirdly, and the topic of our blog post today, you can find a beach that's a little off the beaten path and isn’t overflowing with residents and visitors on a regular basis.

-So, where can you find these secluded pieces of paradise?
+So, where can you find these secluded pieces of beach in Delaware and Maryland?
 Well, we’re glad you asked.

-Today, we’re going to present you with a few area beaches where you can go to relax in southern Delaware (and one in coastal Maryland), without having to fight the crowds.
+Today, we’re going to present you with a few area beaches where you can go to relax in southern Delaware & Maryland, without having to fight the crowds.